 - III.
 Over 300% FPL would no longer be eligible for a child-only cash - c.
 Required a Social Security number (SSN) for anyone in the household when needed to verify income. - d.
 Children who had been placed by a state or tribal child welfare agency and had an open child welfare case would not be subject to means testing. - e.
-The means testing assistance unit (household) would include the person applying on the child's behalf, any dependents of the caregiver, and other persons who were financially responsible for the caregiver or the TANF child - (for example: the caregiver/relative, caregiver's spouse, caregiver's children, and TANF/SFA recipient child(ren). - f.
-There would be no resource test for non-parental child-only caretaker relative households. - Budgeting of the recipient child(ren)'s income and resources against the payment standard would remain the same, but would occur only after the household means test had been applied. - h.
-Means testing did not change medical, food and child care eligibility. - 2.
-In accordance with Engrossed Substitute Senate Bill (ESSB) 5921, the Department implemented a 60-month time limit on TANF child-only cases in which the parent is in the home and is ineligible for TANF, with the same limited hardship extensions that apply to regular TANF cases. - 3.
-In accordance with Engrossed Substitute House Bill 2082, the Disability Lifeline (DL) program ended effective November 1, 2011, pursuant RCW 74.60.020.
-Three new programs were created under RCW 74.60.030 to serve the former DL population: - a.
+The means testing assistance unit (household) would include the person applying on the child's behalf, any dependents of the caregiver, and other persons who were financially responsible for the caregiver or the TANF child.
+For example, the caregiver/relative, caregiver's spouse, caregiver's

+November 2011 children, and TANF/SFA recipient child(ren). (continued) There would be no resource test for non-parental child-only caretaker relative households. g.
+Budgeting of the recipient child(ren)'s income and resources against the payment standard would remain the same, but would occur only after the household means test had been applied. h.
+Means testing did not change medical, food and child care eligibility.
+2. In accordance with Engrossed Substitute Senate Bill (ESSB) 5921, the Department implemented a 60-month time limit on TANF child-only cases in which the parent is in the home and is ineligible for TANF, with the same limited hardship extensions that apply to regular TANF cases.
+3. In accordance with Engrossed Substitute House Bill 2082, the Disability Lifeline (DL) program ended effective November 1, 2011, pursuant RCW 74.60.020.
+Three new programs were created under RCW 74.60.030 to serve the former DL population: a.
 The Aged, Blind, or Disabled (ABD) program would provide cash assistance to persons who were age 65 or older, blind or likely to meet the disability standard for the federal SSI program.
-The maximum monthly grant would be \$197 for one person. - b.
-The Pregnant Women Assistance (PWA) program would provide cash assistance to women who are pregnant and not eligible for Washington's

-Temporary Assistance for Needy Families (TANF) program.
-The maximum monthly grant would be \$197 for one person. c.
+The maximum monthly grant would be \$197 for one person. b.
+The Pregnant Women Assistance (PWA) program would provide cash assistance to women who are pregnant and not eligible for Washington's Temporary Assistance for Needy Families (TANF) program.
+The maximum monthly grant would be \$197 for one person.
 The Housing and Essential Needs (HEN) program, administered through the Department of Commerce, would provide essential needs items (e.g., bus passes, personal hygiene items, toiletries) and housing supports (e.g. rent and utility assistance) to certain individuals who were unable to work for at least 90 days due to a physical or mental incapacity.
-October 2011 In accordance with Engrossed Substitute House Bill 2082 , the Disability Lifeline (DL) program was eliminated effective October 31, 2011.
-September 2011 The Economic Services Administration (ESA) issued supplemental payments, ranging from \$27 to \$69 per month, to about 34,000 Disability Lifeline clients after discovering that the emergency rule had expired that allowed the DL grant reduction in April 2011.
+October 2011 In accordance with Engrossed Substitute House Bill 2082, the Disability Lifeline (DL) program was eliminated effective October 31, 2011.
+September The Economic Services Administration (ESA) issued supplemental payments, 2011 ranging from \$27 to \$69 per month, to about 34,000 Disability Lifeline clients after discovering that the emergency rule had expired that allowed the DL grant reduction in April 2011.
 The emergency rule expired on July 12, 2011 and because the permanent rule had not been filed to continue the lower grant standard (\$197) beyond July 12, the Department was obligated to restore the DL grant standard to the higher amount (\$266) in effect prior to April 1.
 July 2011 1.
 The Washington State Legislature made seeking child support enforcement services from the Division of Child Support (DCS) a condition of eligibility for child care subsidies, effective July 1, 2011, unless the applicant met one of the good cause reasons set forth in the Department of Early Learning rules.
-It was expected that child support would increase household income to the point that either co-pays were increased or families were no longer eligible for subsidized care; using the savings realized to provide child care subsidies for more families 2.
-The Washington State Legislature adopted changes to the Uniform Parentage Act (Chapter 26.26.RCW), changing the focus of the act to the determination of parentage, as opposed to the former emphasis on paternity.
-Although the changes in the law did not have a major impact on the administrative procedures of the Division of Child Support (DCS), the law made many changes that impacted judicial proceedings concerning parentage, which affected the prosecuting attorneys who represent DCS.
-Certain persons are now considered to have the legal status of parents regardless of gender or biological connection, based on their legal relationship at the time the child was born.
-A new presumption of parentage was established where an individual resides with a child for the first two years of the child's life and openly holds out the child as his or her child.
-A minor parent who signed an acknowledgment or denial of paternity now had until the minor parent's 19th birthday to file an action in court to rescind the acknowledgment.
-The former two-year statute of limitations was increased to four years: a person may challenge an acknowledgment or bring a proceeding in
+It was expected that child support would increase household income to the point that either co-payments were increased or families were no longer eligible for subsidized care, using the savings realized to provide child care subsidies for more families.